Maartii/Jester/README.md

    <img src="https://github.com/Maartii/Jester/blob/main/Screenshots/JesterWin.png" width="500">
 </details>

-- After a game, all players get a notification saying who had the Jester role (and if they won).
+- After a game, all players get a notification saying which player was the Jester (and if they won).

   <details>
   <summary><i>Screenshot</i></summary>